cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 ### Setting up ImGui

-`ImGui` is a library that makes OpenGL GUI incredibly quick and easy to implement.
+ImGui is a library that makes OpenGL GUI incredibly quick and easy to implement.
 It allows us to add all kinds of UI buttons, sliders, settings, etc with very few lines of code.
-It is highly confiurable and works with a large number of graphics pipelines so it will take some fiddling to get it setup in our CMake project.
+It is highly configurable and works with a large number of graphics pipelines so it will take some fiddling to get it setup in our CMake project.

 As per usual, the  first thing we need to do is head over to the ImGui Github [releases page](https://github.com/ocornut/imgui/releases/) and download the latest release.
 At the time of writing there is no specific release ZIP, so you need to just download the source code ZIP.
-With it download we need to extract the contents into `dependencies/imgui` so that we end up with a structure like so:
+With it downloaded we need to extract the contents into `dependencies/imgui` so that we end up with a structure like so:

 ```
 imgui